hglanz/LinearModel-RViz-Summer2019/ggLinearModel/vignettes/ggLinearModel.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2-2.png)

 ### Same intercept model
-Creating a graph which showcases the data sharing a intercept, but differing slopes, as seen in model with an interaction effect, but not a categorical effect, is complex in `ggplot()`, but easy in `ggLinearModel()` by just adding the `same_intercept = TRUE` parameter.
+Creating a graph which showcases the data sharing a intercept, but differing slopes, as seen in model with an interaction effect, but not a categorical effect, is complex in `ggplot()`, but easy in `ggLinearModel()` by just adding the `ggLinearModel(..., same_intercept = TRUE)` parameter.

 ```r
 model <- lm(Sepal.Width ~ Sepal.Length + Sepal.Length:Species, data = iris)